 The 30-time Ultra Triathlon record of 356hrs 33min 17s was set by Jozsef Rokob in 2013.
 Once again, Ratasepp broke the record by 22hrs 25min 57s, finishing within 334hrs 7min 20s.

 Prior to Ratasepp only two men in the world have completed a solo-event of a 40-time Ultra Triathlon in daily format.
 James Lawrence (USA) completed 50 triathlons, in 50 days, in 50 different states, and Ludovic Chorgnon (France) completed 41 triathlons, in 41 days.
+However, James Lawrence 50 triathlons are not comparable to others because he deliberately did not follow the basic rules of long distance triathlon (he was drafting on the bike, used some point an elliptical trainer etc) and WADA rules (IV infusions and/or injections are prohibited by WADA rules as a banned method).
 On average, Lawrence finished one triathlon within 14hrs and Chorgnon within 13hrs.
 Whereas, Ratasepp’s overall average finish time was only 11hrs 06min 32s, making him the fastest man of all of the three distances.

 Within the 40-day challenge Ratasepp improved his 3.8km swimming record on day one (1hr 11min 49s), 180km cycling record on day 32 (5hrs 47min), and marathon record on day 33 (3hrs 12min 33s).
 His lowest average heart rate during cycling and running were 99 and 108 BPM, respectively.